-The closely shaven fade got its start in the military during the World Wars when everyone needed to have short hair for good hygiene.
+As with the ever-evolving times, the fade haircut adapted to the current pop culture.
 In the 1980s, hip-hop took the fade and added an urban feel to it with MCs like Big Daddy Kane, Kid from Kid ‘n Play, and Will Smith from The Fresh Prince of Bel-Air adding their own personal styles to it.
+Needless to say, the fade was a golden standard in hip-hop during this era.

 Related